-- having vital care withheld - having mobility/sensory devices removed so they are unable to call for help - having their state benefit used for reasons other than to support their care.
+- Having vital care being withheld - Mobility / sensory devices removed so they are unable to call for help

+Have their state benefit used for reasons other than to support their care

 Disabled women are particularly vulnerable to abuse and violence if their partner is their primary carer.
 They may fear institutionalisation if the support enabling them to maintain independence in their own home disappears.